Pritikokate/Data-Analysis-task3/README.md

 # Data-Analysis-task3
-This project performs customer segmentation by analyzing purchasing behavior using clustering techniques like K-Means, enabling businesses to target customer groups effectively.
-Key outputs include a segmented dataset, visualizations (scatter plots, elbow plot, and pair plots), and actionable marketing insights.
+This project focuses on customer segmentation using K-Means clustering to group customers based on their age, annual income, and spending score.
+The dataset is preprocessed using standardization to ensure uniform scaling, and the optimal number of clusters is determined using the Elbow Method and visualized through a WCSS plot.
+Key outputs include 2D scatter plots (using PCA), pair plots, and visualizations of cluster centroids for better interpretation.
+These insights enable businesses to identify high-spending customers, design loyalty programs, and create targeted marketing strategies for different customer segments, optimizing resource allocation and boosting engagement.